 Before upgrading, carefully review the following information.
 See the full list of frequently asked questions for upgrading ArcGIS Server.

-- If you are upgrading to 10.6.1 from version 10.5.1 or earlier, you will need to re-authorize your software with a new authorization file for 10.6.1.
+- If you're upgrading to 10.9, you'll need to reauthorize your software with a new authorization file for 10.9.
 You can access your new authorization files in My Esri.
-If you are upgrading from version 10.6, you do not need to reauthorize your software.

 - For your ArcGIS Enterprise portal to function, it must be the same version as your hosting server.
-You also need to re-install your Web Adaptor instances to the same version as ArcGIS Server.
+You also need to reinstall your ArcGIS Web Adaptor instances to the same version as ArcGIS Server.

-- If you have a multimachine ArcGIS Server site, you need to upgrade each machine in the site to version 10.6.1.
-It's recommended that you upgrade each ArcGIS Server machine sequentially; that is, wait until the first machine is upgraded before applying the upgrade on the next one.
-Each ArcGIS Server machine in the site must be at the same version number and be licensed exactly the same.
+- If you have a multiple-machine ArcGIS Server site, you need to upgrade each machine in the site to version 10.9.
+It's recommended that you upgrade each ArcGIS Server machine sequentially; that is, wait until the first machine is upgraded before applying the upgrade to the next one.
+Each ArcGIS Server machine in the site must be at the same version number and be licensed in exactly the same way.
+If you have ArcGIS Web Adaptor configured with your machines, upgrade each ArcGIS Web Adaptor instance once its corresponding ArcGIS Server machine has finished upgrading.

-- If you have already configured an enterprise geodatabase as the managed database for your hosting server and you are upgrading to 10.6.1, you will need to conduct a few additional steps.
-Once you've upgraded Server, you will need to register the enterprise geodatabase as a database (as opposed to a managed database).
+- If you've already configured an enterprise geodatabase as the managed database for your hosting server and you're upgrading from 10.6 or earlier to 10.9, you'll need to conduct a few additional steps.
+Once you've upgraded ArcGIS Server, you'll need to register the enterprise geodatabase as a database (as opposed to a managed database).
 Then, install ArcGIS Data Store and register it as a relational data store.
 This will configure ArcGIS Data Store as your hosting server's managed database.

 - If you have a multiple-machine ArcGIS GeoAnalytics Server site, follow the additional steps in this section when upgrading.

-- If you back up your ArcGIS Server site prior to upgrading, you can use the backup if you need to roll back to the previous version.
-For steps on how to back up your ArcGIS Server site prior to upgrading, see Back up and restore your ArcGIS Server site configuration
+- If you back up your ArcGIS Server site before upgrading, you can use the backup if you need to roll back to the previous version.
+For steps on how to back up your ArcGIS Server site before upgrading, see Back up and restore your ArcGIS Server site configuration.

 - Before you upgrade your ArcGIS Server site, ensure that any databases you use are supported at the upgraded ArcGIS Server release.
-See the relevant Relational Database Management Systems requirements topic for details.
+See the relevant relational database management system requirements topic below for details.
+Use the Other versions drop-down list to choose the ArcGIS version to which you'll be upgrading.

-From the command prompt, launch the ArcGIS Server 10.6.1 setup script as the same user used to install the existing earlier version, for example, <CD ROOT or untar directory>/Setup.
+From the command prompt, launch the ArcGIS Server 10.9 setup script as the same user that installed the existing earlier version, for example, <CD ROOT or untar directory>/Setup.
 You do not need to stop ArcGIS Server before launching this script.

-The setup will detect your existing earlier version of ArcGIS Server on the target machine and prompt you to continue or exit the upgrade.
-For example:
+The setup detects your existing earlier version of ArcGIS Server on the target machine and prompt you to continue or exit the upgrade.
+The following is an example:

 Type y and press Enter to accept the detected settings and continue with the update.

-After installation is complete, you must use the authorizeSoftware tool to reauthorize ArcGIS Server with a new license file once the installation completes.
+After installation is complete, you must use the authorizeSoftware tool to reauthorize ArcGIS Server with a new license file.
 You can access your new authorization files in My Esri.
 You can choose to authorize your software later, but you must complete this workflow before moving on to the next step of the upgrade process.

-If you will be authorizing your ArcGIS Server as multiple licensing roles, you will need to run the authorizeSoftware tool again, for a total of once for each licensing role you apply to the machine.
+If you'll be authorizing your ArcGIS Server as multiple licensing roles, you'll need to run the authorizeSoftware tool again, once for each licensing role you apply to the machine.

 - Once authorized, open ArcGIS Server Manager.
 Click Continue Server Upgrade to complete the upgrade on your first machine.
-You must use ArcGIS Server Manager on the local machine where you are running the upgrade to complete this step, and you should run the upgrade one machine at a time.
-You cannot Continue Server Upgrade through a Web Adaptor or load balancer.
+You must use ArcGIS Server Manager on the local machine where you're running the upgrade to complete this step, and you should run the upgrade one machine at a time.
+You cannot use Continue Server Upgrade in a Web Adaptor or load balancer.

-Starting at 10.6, you can also use the upgradeserver command line utility to complete the upgrade and post-upgrade operations silently.
-In the command line, navigate to your <Server install directory>/tools/upgradeserver folder and run the following: upgradeserver.sh -s.
+You can also use the upgradeserver command line utility to complete the upgrade and postupgrade operations silently.
+In the command line, browse to your <Server install directory>/tools/upgradeserver folder and run the following: upgradeserver.sh -s.
 For assistance, run the command with -h or --help.

-- If you will use the upgraded ArcGIS Server as an ArcGIS GeoAnalytics Server or for raster analysis with ArcGIS Image Server and you have not previously used either of these roles, follow these steps to use your upgraded ArcGIS Server site for these purposes:
+- If you'll use the upgraded ArcGIS Server as an ArcGIS GeoAnalytics Server or for raster analysis with ArcGIS Image Server and you haven't previously used either of these roles, follow these steps to use your upgraded ArcGIS Server site for these purposes:

 - Be sure you authorized the site with an ArcGIS GeoAnalytics Server or ArcGIS Image Server licensing role.

-- Browse to Organization > Edit Settings > Servers.
+- Click Organization > Edit Settings > Servers.

 - On the Servers page, click Validate Servers to verify that the federated server you want to use as an ArcGIS GeoAnalytics Server or raster analysis server can still communicate with the portal.
 A green check mark appears next to each valid federated server.

-- Once you verify the server is valid, configure it as the portal's GeoAnalytics or raster analysis server by choosing the federated server from the Feature Analysis - GeoAnalytics Tools or Raster Analysis drop-down list.
+- Once you verify that the server is valid, configure it as the portal's ArcGIS GeoAnalytics Server or raster analysis server by choosing the federated server from the Feature Analysis - GeoAnalytics Tools or Raster Analysis drop-down list.

-- If you are upgrading from version 10.4.1 or earlier, restart the ArcGIS Server service on the machines for the portal's hosting server and for the federated server that will be used as an ArcGIS GeoAnalytics Server or for raster analysis with ArcGIS Image Server.
+- If you're upgrading from version 10.4.1 or earlier, restart the ArcGIS Server service on the machines for the portal's hosting server and for the federated server that will be used as an ArcGIS GeoAnalytics Server or for raster analysis with ArcGIS Image Server.

-If you configured ArcGIS Web Adaptor to work with your site, you'll need to install 10.6.1 as well.
-For instructions, see the following applicable Web Adaptor:
+If you configured ArcGIS Web Adaptor to work with your site, you'll need to install a 10.9 Web Adaptor as well.
+Follow the instructions for the type of Web Adaptor you use.

 If you want the ability to update passwords in registered and managed database connections used by existing services, run the externalizeconnectionstrings.sh command utility as described in the next section.